You might be using a video chat app like Facebook Messenger, WhatsApp, or Snapchat to communicate with your friends or families on a day-to-day basis.

-Best for: Businesses that are already using Microsoft Office 365 as their preferred choice of software.
+Best for: Businesses that are already using Microsoft 365 as their preferred choice of software.
 If you were using Skype for your video conferencing needs, it makes sense to upgrade to Microsoft Teams because of the ease of pricing and feature-rich capabilities the latter offers.

 Spur your productivity with the best video conferencing software for Mac